jquense/react-widgets/docs/components/pages/GettingStarted.md

 </div>

-The npm build offers an additional advantage of allowing you to only require the individual widgets allowing frontend bundlers like Webpack and Browserify to only package up the pieces you use saving you bytes.
+The npm build offers an additional advantage of allowing you to only require the individual widgets allowing frontend bundlers like webpack and Browserify to only package up the pieces you use saving you bytes.

 ## Setup

 Stylesheets, images, and fonts are found in the `dist` directory.
-You can use Webpack to `require()` the styles, or include the css normally.
+You can use webpack to `require()` the styles, or include the css normally.
 The included icons are provided by - <a href="http://fontawesome.io">Font Awesome by Dave Gandy</a>

-#### Webpack
+#### webpack

 ```js
 import { render } from 'react-dom';